 - Asian squats while going to the bathroom can open up the colon more, and allow for faster and more efficient removal of waste.
 It's how our ancestors went to the bathroom for millennia.

-For both practical and cultural reasons, deep squatting has an important function in many Asian countries.
-While it may be hard for some people to perform the Asian squat based on their limb-lengths, everyone can learn how to squat deep with enough practice and mobility work.
-If you plan a trip to an Asian country, be prepared to perform an Asian squat to go to the bathroom.
+For practical and cultural reasons, deep squatting is important in many Asian countries.
+While it may be hard for some people to perform the Asian squat based on their limb lengths, everyone can learn how to squat deep with enough practice and mobility work.
+If you plan a trip to an Asian country, learn how to do the Asian squat before you travel and be prepared to perform an Asian squat to go to the bathroom.